rune-rs/rune/book/src/pattern_matching.md

 In this section we will be discussing *Pattern Matching*.

-Pattern matching is a flexible mechanism that allows for validating the structure and type of the argument, while also destructing it to give easy access to what you need.
+Pattern matching is a flexible mechanism that allows for validating the structure and type of the argument, while also destructuring it to give easy access to what you need.

 Below are some examples of its common uses to match on branch conditions: